-Most of the features of Google Drive and Box are very similar; we recommend you use the tool that is best for your team.
+Most of the features of Google Drive, Google Team Drive and Box are very similar; we recommend that you use the tool that is best for your team.

 The primary similarities between Google Drive and Box are: